Wildwood shooting leaves 1 in critical condition, police searching for suspect

 WILDWOOD, N.J.
 (CBS) -- A bystander is in critical condition after a shooting in Wildwood, the Cape May County Prosecutor's Office and Wildwood police said Wednesday.

-The shooting happened in the 3800 block of Pacific Avenue near Spicer Avenue.
+The shooting happened around 10:30 p.m.
+Tuesday in the 3800 block of Pacific Avenue near Spicer Avenue.

 Police said the person shot was taken to AtlantiCare Regional Medical Center in Atlantic City and in critical condition.